 Trump Claims Iran War 'Nearing Completion' as Strikes Continue Across Persian Gulf

-US President Donald Trump has declared the war in Iran is "nearing completion" and announced plans for a US military withdrawal within two to three weeks — but Iran has continued to launch ballistic missile and drone strikes against neighbouring Gulf states, casting doubt on the timeline.
+US President Donald Trump has declared the war in Iran is "nearing completion" and announced plans for a US military withdrawal within two to three weeks — but Iran has continued to launch ballistic missile and drone strikes against neighbouring Gulf states, casting serious doubt on the timeline and raising urgent questions about the conflict's true trajectory.

-Trump's address, delivered in prime time, was the most significant public statement on the conflict since US and Israeli forces began operations against Iran.
-The speech was met with scepticism from analysts and allied governments, who noted that the military situation on the ground remained fluid.
+Trump's prime-time address was the most significant public statement on the conflict since US and Israeli forces launched Operation Epic Fury on 28 February 2026, targeting Iran's nuclear and military infrastructure in a coordinated assault.
+The speech was met with immediate scepticism from analysts, allied governments, and legal experts, who noted that the military situation on the ground remained deeply fluid and that a ceasefire does not constitute a permanent end to hostilities.

 Background